TSB may still attract a buyer ahead of share sale: CEO

 LONDON (Reuters) - More than 600 bank branches being rebranded as TSB by Britain’s Lloyds Banking Group (LLOY.L) could be bought by a trade or financial buyer before a flotation being planned for next year, the head of the new business said.

-Lloyds was ordered to sell the branches by European regulators as a penalty for receiving a 20-billion-pound ($32 billion) government bailout in the 2008 financial crisis.
+Lloyds was ordered to sell the branches by European regulators as a penalty for receiving a 45.5-billion-pound ($71 billion) government bailout in the 2008 financial crisis.

 However, a deal with the Co-operative Bank CPBB_p.L collapsed in April amid concerns over the Co-op’s capital strength.